-Eligibility for Medicaid in New Mexico
+Learn About Requirements for Medicaid in New Mexico

 Answering the question “What are the requirements for Medicaid in New Mexico?” and discovering exactly who is eligible for Medicaid in the state is an effective way for a petitioner to ensure a higher chance of qualifying for benefits.
 Understanding how to qualify for Medicaid, which is called Centennial Care in New Mexico, involves learning the program’s eligibility guidelines and requirements.
 These Medicaid eligibility requirements will shift slightly depending on which category of Medicaid an applicant is eligible to receive.
 However, there are some basic eligibility requirements for Medicaid that all petitioners must meet to receive benefits.
 Learn more about NM Medicaid benefits eligibility by reviewing the following informative sections.

-Who is eligible for Medicaid in New Mexico?
+Who qualifies for Medicaid in New Mexico?

 Generally, petitioners who qualify for Medicaid in New Mexico must be part of a low-income household.
 A candidate who is eligible for Centennial Care is an individual or family who otherwise would not have access to affordable and comprehensive health care.
 Medicaid benefits eligibility guidelines place applicants into specific categories, each with its own eligibility criteria.
 The categories of beneficiaries covered by Centennial Care include, but are not limited to:

 - Pregnant women.

 - Children younger than 19 years of age.

 - Women diagnosed with breast or cervical cancer.